NOAA Head Looking Into Whether The Agency’s Support Of Donald Trump’s Dorian Claims Is An Ethical Violation

-The acting chief scientist of the National Oceanic and Atmospheric Association (NOAA) is looking into whether the agency’s support of Donald Trump’s claims that Hurricane Dorian would hit Alabama are a violation of its policies and ethics.
-According to the Washington Post, Craig McLean emailed colleagues to inform them that he was concerned that the NOAA’s response was a “danger to public health and safety” and called the move “political.”
+The acting chief scientist of the National Oceanic and Atmospheric Association (NOAA) is looking to determine if the agency’s support of Donald Trump’s claims that Hurricane Dorian would hit Alabama is a violation of its policies and ethics.
+According to The Washington Post, Craig McLean emailed colleagues to inform them that he was concerned that NOAA’s response was a “danger to public health and safety” and called the move “political.”

-Trump said incorrectly on September 1 that Hurricane Dorian would slam into Alabama, casing public concern and confusion.
-At the time, there was a 5 percent chance that some tropical force winds would hit a portion of the state, but it was not expected to experience any of the major impact that other parts of the East coast may have felt.
+Reportedly, Trump said incorrectly on September 1 that Hurricane Dorian would slam into Alabama, casing public concern and confusion.
+At the time, there was a 5 percent chance that some tropical force winds would hit a portion of the state, but it was not expected to experience any major impact as compared to other parts of the East Coast.

-The National Weather Service contradicted Trump’s message, assuring people in Alabama that they wouldn’t feel any impacts from the storm directly.
-Trump doubled down on his assertion with a press conference in the Oval Office during which he pointed to an official map showing the projected path of the storm.
-At the end of the map, someone used a black marker to extend the hurricane’s pathway into Alabama, resulting in outrage by people who believed the move was dishonest.
+The National Weather Service (NWS) contradicted Trump’s message, assuring people in Alabama that they wouldn’t feel any impact from the storm directly.
+Trump reportedly doubled down on his assertion with a press conference in the Oval Office during which he pointed to an official map showing the projected path of the storm.
+At the end of the map, someone used a black marker to extend the hurricane’s pathway into Alabama, resulting in outrage by people who believed the move was possibly dishonest.

 President @realDonaldTrump gives an update on Hurricane #Dorian: pic.twitter.com/CmxAXHY5AO